 Lynn Hershman Leeson

-Tickets for the summer school cost £75 (includes all meals and camping space).
+Tickets for the summer school cost £75 (included all meals and camping space).

-This year’s programme draws on the everyday production of art and politics in the contemporary multitude and invites practitioners from a variety of positions to consider these never ending performances.
-Shoulder-to-Shoulder will be an opportunity to dislocate ourselves from the activity of individual practice and to share new and existing methods of performance that can help us communally devise action within a political climate characterised by division and moralistic opposition.
+The programme drew on the everyday production of art and politics in the contemporary multitude and invited practitioners from a variety of positions to consider these never ending performances.
+Shoulder-to-Shoulder was an opportunity to dislocate from the activity of individual practice and share new and existing methods of performance that can help us communally devise action within a political climate characterised by division and moralistic opposition.

-Gordon Douglas and Cicely Farrer have been selected through an open call to co-programme the summer school with Hospitalfield in 2017.
+Gordon Douglas and Cicely Farrer were selected through an open call to co-programme the summer school with Hospitalfield in 2017.

 In recognition of the heightened and urgent responsibility of what it means to create art and culture, we ask: